helmerj/refinerycms-newsletters/readme.md

 ## Requirements

-Refinery CMS version 1.0.x or above, tested with refinerycms 1.0.8.

-The 'haml' gem, since some views are in HAML.
+Refinery CMS version 1.0.x or above, tested with refinerycms 1.0.8. the HAMl gem since some views are in haml.

 ## Installation